dominiccoey/essays/jones-tonetti/index.md

-# Why do economists and AI optimists talk past each other, or notes on Jones-Tonetti.
+# Why do economists and AI optimists talk past each other, or notes on Jones-Tonetti

 AI researchers and CEOs expect AI's impact on economic growth in the coming decades, or even years, to be large.
 Economists meanwhile write papers suggesting that output will be 4% higher by 2040 and a growth explosion might be detectable some time after 2100.